streamline-iconstreamline-icon

 13.1

-Subject to verification of your identity, you can contact us directly to access and correct personal information that we hold about you.
+Subject to verification of identity, individuals may contact us directly to access or correct personal information we hold about them.

 13.2